gcalderone/Gnuplot.jl/docs/src/advanced.md

 # Advanced techniques

 Here we will show a few advanced techniques for data visualization using **Gnuplot.jl**.
-The new concepts introduced in the examples are as follows:

-- a name can be associated to a dataset, in order to use it multiple times in a plot while sending it only once to gnuplot.
-A dataset name must begin with a `$`;

-- gnuplot is able to generate multiplot, i.e. a single figure containing multiple plots.
-Each plot is identified by a numeric ID, starting from 1;

-- **Gnuplot.jl** is able to handle multiple sessions, i.e. multiple gnuplot processes running simultaneously.
-Each session is identified by a symbol.
-If the session ID is not specified the `:default` session is considered.

 ```@setup abc